A joint voxel flow-phase field framework for ultra-long microstructure evolution prediction with physical regularization: Results

 We conducted a systematic comparison between the proposed VFN architecture and several representative spatiotemporal prediction methods, including ConvLSTM \cite{RN100} and SimVP \cite{RN99}, to evaluate their capability for long-term microstructure evolution prediction.
 A primary advantage of the VFN lies in its lightweight model design.
 When trained on the same grain growth dataset, the competing methods exhibit significantly larger model sizes and higher memory demands than VFN, which restricts their practical applicability, particularly for large-scale simulations or resource-constrained computing environments.
 In contrast, the compact architecture of VFN enables efficient deployment without sacrificing prediction accuracy.
 A second key advantage of VFN is its computational efficiency in both training and inference.
 During training, the time required per epoch for VFN is substantially shorter than that of ConvLSTM and SimVP, reflecting the efficiency of its voxel-flow-based formulation.
 During inference, benchmark tests \cite{tan2023openstl} further show that VFN achieves orders-of-magnitude higher frame rates than the other methods, while also requiring fewer floating-point operations (FLOPs).
 This high inference throughput is particularly important for long-horizon prediction tasks, where computational cost can otherwise become prohibitive.

-To assess predictive performance, we compared the MSE, SSIM and VGG perceptual loss of grain growth predictions generated by the different models using OpenSTL \cite{tan2023openstl} platform.
-Due to differences in the default model configurations, we adopted distinct input–output settings for ConvLSTM and SimVP.
+To assess predictive performance, we compared the MSE, SSIM and VGG perceptual loss of grain growth predictions generated by the different models using the OpenSTL \cite{tan2023openstl} platform.
+Due to differences in the default model configurations, we adopted distinct input-output settings for ConvLSTM and SimVP.
 Specifically, these models were trained using 10 input frames to predict the subsequent 10 frames, rather than the more challenging 2-to-18 frame prediction setting used by the VFN.
-The predicted results, together with the corresponding ground truth, are shown in figure \ref{fig:comparison}.
+The predicted results for one representative simulation, together with the corresponding ground truth, are shown in figure \ref{fig:comparison}; this case is one of the 20 simulations in the test set, and is shown for illustration only.
 Despite operating under a significantly more demanding prediction setting, the VFN achieves superior performance.
-As summarized in table \ref{tab:comparison}, the VFN consistently outperforms the other models across the evaluated metrics.
+As summarized in table \ref{tab:comparison}, which reports the mean and standard deviation of each metric computed from the final predicted (20th) image across all 20 test simulations, the VFN consistently outperforms the other models across the evaluated metrics.
+The low standard deviation of the VFN metrics across the 20 test simulations (e.g., MSE of $6.72 \pm 1.19\%$) indicates consistent performance across different initial microstructures, whereas the baselines exhibit both higher mean error and larger variability (SimVP MSE $32.88 \pm 10.23\%$).
 Although not immediately apparent in figure \ref{fig:comparison}, the SimVP and ConvLSTM predictions do not consistently preserve the original grain colors, which leads to larger error metrics than might be expected.